On another journey into the darkest recesses of the Internet, I came across something called the metabolic confusion diet.

 The metabolic confusion diet involves alternating between high- and low-calorie days.
 On a low day, for example, you might consume 1200 calories.
 On a high day, it might be somewhere in the region of 2000 calories.

-Does Metabolic Confusion Work?
+Does the Metabolic Confusion Diet Plan Work?

 However, the idea that you can confuse your metabolism is complete nonsense.